Which place is cheaper, Berkeley or Charleston?

 Both Berkeley and Charleston are popular destinations to visit in the summer with plenty of activities.
 The summer months attract visitors to Charleston because of the beaches, the music scene, and the family-friendly experiences.

 Charleston is much warmer than Berkeley in the summer.
-The temperature in Charleston is usually 82°F (28°C) in July, and Berkeley stays around 63°F (17°C).
+The daily temperature in Charleston averages around 82°F (28°C) in July, and Berkeley fluctuates around 63°F (17°C).

 It's quite rainy in Charleston.
 In July, Charleston usually receives more rain than Berkeley.
 Charleston gets 6.9 inches (176 mm) of rain, while Berkeley receives 0.1 inches (2 mm) of rain each month for the summer.